Yandex Cloud

 2. Under Boot disk image, in the Product search field, enter WordPress and select a public WordPress image.

-3. Under Location, select an availability zone for your VM.
-If you do not know which availability zone you need, leave the default one.
+3. Under Location, select the availability zone where your VM will reside.
+If you are not sure which one to choose, leave the default.

-4. Under Computing resources, navigate to the Custom tab and specify the required platform, number of vCPUs, and the amount of RAM:
+4. Under Computing resources, navigate to the Custom tab and specify the platform, number of vCPUs, and amount of RAM:

 • Platform: Intel Ice Lake